-The lack of standard tools and libraries is one of the key reasons for C++ is not widely used to build a web applications.
+The lack of standard tools and libraries is one of the key reasons C++ is not widely used to build web applications.

-Comparatively syntax of C and C++ is difficult as compared to another high-level language.
-A high-level language is constantly adding new features and syntax for doing any work fast and in optimizing ways but C++ and C syntax are not added as others.
+C and C++ syntax are difficult in comparison to other high-level languages.
+A high-level language is constantly adding new features and syntax to do any work quickly and efficiently, but C++ and C syntax are not added as frequently as others.

 The developer has to carefully play with a pointer for memory allocation and deallocation which is a difficult task.

-Improperly allocating and deallocating memory may cause unexpected behaviors to an application and server.
+Improperly allocating and deallocating memory may cause unexpected behaviours in an application and server.

 In this advanced cloud computing era, lots of new web technology and concept are developing, and C++ is still focusing only on system-level programming.

-Like C# is supported and promoted by Microsoft, Java by oracle.
-These are there own intellectual property and heavily patented.
-But C is not owned by companies and are not supported by any companies directly.
+C# is supported and promoted by Microsoft, while Java is supported and promoted by Oracle.
+These are their own intellectual property, which they have heavily patented.
+However, C is not owned by any company and is not directly supported by any company.

-Most of the C++ IDE does not have Web Debugging.
+Most of the C++ IDE do not have Web Debugging.